brycewray/hugo-site/content/posts/2019/09/why-left-hugo-eleventy.md

 “And now I'm going to prove that *you*, **not** I, are the problem.

-"I'm going to pick the 'new' SSG I should've picked the first time."
+"I'm going to pick the ‘new’ SSG I should've picked the first time."

 ## Cast your bets